 Rolfing is a form of manual therapy within the field of Structural Integration.
 Its goal is to open, align, and balance the body primarily by working in the fascia, or connective tissue.

 In Rolfing our goal is to unwind the less-than-helpful patterns that have been imprinted through your lifetime.
-We do this because this creates deeper and longer lasting change, which ultimately transforms your body into a better self-healing mechanism.

 In short, Rolfing is very specific, strategic, and holistic in how it approaches the body.
+This creates deeper and longer lasting change, and ultimately makes your body more resilient.

 WHO IS ROLFING FOR?